• Training

 In this sample training program, a subject matter expert walks through the details of how to best use Tableau’s business analytics software for specific business applications:

-Office Etiquette 101
+Office etiquette 101

 Organizational culture doesn’t happen by accident.
 It’s built in the interactions we have every day with every other member of our organization.
 The specifics of your culture should of course be unique to you, but no matter where your workplace falls on the cultural continuum, it’s a good idea to give your first-timers a few tips on how you expect them to conduct themselves.